sunriselayer/gitbook/learn/sunrise/gauges-voting.md

 > **Note:**
 > The rewards discussed here are specifically **Gauge Voting rewards, allocated according to your vRISE voting power**.
 > These are distinct from standard LP rewards.
-> You claim Gauge Voting rewards by participating in Gauge Voting with your vRISE, which determines your share of the rewards for each pool per epoch.
-> This is separate from the usual LP incentives you receive for providing liquidity.
+> Rewards are accumulated in the user's position and can be claimed at the same time as standard LP rewards in MsgClaimRewards (x/liquiditypool)

 ### Eligibility Requirements

 To participate in gauge voting:

 * **Token Requirement**: You must earn `vRISE` tokens, primarily by providing liquidity to pools
-* **Balance Timing:** Your valid `vRISE` balance at epoch start determines your voting power
-* **Token Status:** Locked vRISE tokens are not counted toward voting power
+* **Voting Power**: Voting Power can be gained by delegating to a validator.
+* **Tally Timing:** The voting pawer at the start of the epoch is applied.

-You can submit your vote even before you have `vRISE` tokens.
-Your voting preferences will be applied based on whatever `vRISE` balance you have when the next epoch begins.
+You can submit your vote even before you have voting power.
+Your voting preferences will be applied based on whatever voting power you have when the next epoch begins.

-### Viewing Current Voting Status

-> **Note:** The following section covers advanced topics intended for experienced users or developers.

-**System Parameters**

-* **Epoch Blocks:** The number of blocks per epoch (governance parameter)
-* **Staking Rewards Ratio:** Percentage of `vRISE` originally allocated to staking that is redirected to gauges
-* **Votes Cast:** Total number of unique voters participating

-**Current Epoch Data**

-* **Total Votes:** Cumulative voting power across all gauges
-* **Start/End:** Timestamp or block heights for the current epoch
-* **Previous Epoch:** Historical data from the last epoch

-**Gauge Distribution**

-The complete list of voting gauges shows:

-* Each gauge's total accumulated voting power
-* Percentage of total votes directed to each gauge

-The system only retains data for the current and previous epochs.
-Historical data from earlier epochs is pruned and cannot be retrieved from the blockchain.

 ## How to Vote